Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 Migration from the previous docker distribution
 ===============================================

-In the past concordium provided a ``concordium-software`` package which contained a ``concordium-node`` binary which orchestrated downloading a docker image and running the node.
-To migrate from that setup
+In the past Concordium provided a ``concordium-software`` package which contained a ``concordium-node`` binary which orchestrated downloading a Docker image and running the node.
+To migrate from that setup:

-1. stop the running node (e.g., using ``concordium-node-stop``)
+1. Stop the running node (e.g., using ``concordium-node-stop``)
-2. either modify the relevant example configuration file above by mapping the existing node database directory for use by the new container, i.e., replacing
+2. Either modify the relevant example configuration file above by mapping the existing node database directory for use by the new container, i.e., replacing

    .. code-block:: yaml